-Net spend on General Fund services for 2021/22 was £124.880 million prior to movements in reserves.
-After contributions from and to specific operational reserves, there is an initial net surplus of -£5.007m, compared to budget, as reported to the Executive Committee on 4th July 2022.
-Regarding schools, an underspend of -£0.265m was delivered and the housing revenue account delivered an operational surplus of -£3.188m.

-In terms of the wider outlook across local government, the provisional spending review is based on a one-year settlement, with consultation proposed with the local government sector on how funding will be allocated for future years.
+Net spend on General Fund services for 2022/23 was £148.311 million prior to movements in reserves.
+After contributions from and to specific operational reserves, there is an initial net deficit of £0.556m, compared to budget, as reported to the Executive Committee on 26th June 2023.
+Regarding schools, a net overall overspend in the Dedicated Schools Grant (DSG) of £0.817m, comprising an under-spend of £0.215m in the Centrally Retained Schools Budget and an over-spend of £1.032m in Individual Schools Budgets.
+In terms of the wider outlook across local government, the provisional spending review was based on a one-year settlement, with consultation proposed with the local government sector on how funding will be allocated for future years.
+In is now anticipated that the local government funding reforms will take place in 2026-27 rather than 2025-26.
 It will be essential that the council contributes actively to the debate on future allocations, and expert local government finance resources will be required in order to do so effectively.
 The settlement does not take into account the ongoing and increasing pressures related, to achieving net zero, which are likely to be significant factors in both capital and revenue spending for the future.

-The financial implications of the Covid-19 epidemic have had a huge impact on Local Government finance in general, and the financial position of Luton Borough Council in particular.
-This will continue to be the case in 2022/23 and in the medium term, due to the importance of London Luton Airport Limited (LLAL) to the council's finances, and the impact of the Covid-19 epidemic on the aviation industry globally, and its particular impact in Luton.

-The response and approach of the council and LLAL to this challenge has been subject to external review by CIPFA on behalf of government, and among their key conclusions were that:

-- 'the council has been proactive in managing the unprecedented financial pressures that arose as a result of the loss of income from the commercial operations of its airport subsidiary and in making some hard decisions in order to realise savings.' - 'the council's leadership team is to be commended for taking such a proactive approach.' - 'however, developing a platform of longer-term sustainable change, supported by a culture change, across the organisation that can be measured, is a significant task requiring much from senior officers for a sustained period into the future.
-The future ready programme, building more capacity in finance, along with other key interventions such as another review of what the council could achieve through further property disposal will increase the council's ability to improve its underlying structural financial issues in the medium to longer term.'

-In terms of the future outlook, in 2022/23 the revenue support grant is increased by an inflation allowance, there is a new one-off services grant (Luton's provisional allocation is £3.4m), and there is an increase in the social care grant (Luton's provisional increase in allocation £1.1m) plus a new market sustainability and fair cost of care fund (Luton's provisional share £0.5m) which is intended to help towards the additional costs to the council that will arise from additional pressures and demographic changes in the care sector.

-For 2022/23 one of the key uncertainties remains whether Covid-19 will again impact to such a degree that any further lockdowns will be required, and the degree to which any further support would be made available if this were to be the case.
+The financial implications of the Covid-19 Pandemic, the recent increase in inflation and looming recession have had a huge impact on Local Government finance in general and the financial position of Luton Borough Council in particular.
+This will continue to be the case in 2023/24 and in the medium term, as the recovery is likely to be prolonged and expected to last until end of 2024.
+This may also impact on the recovery of passenger numbers at the airport as the aviation industry may be affected by the slowing down of the economy and the impact of inflation on cost of living.
+In terms of the future outlook, in 2023/24 the revenue support grant is increased by an inflation allowance, the new one-off services grant has been reduced by £1.149m and there is a significant increase in the social care grant (Luton's provisional increase in allocation amounts £6.9m) which is intended to help towards the additional costs to the Council that will arise from additional pressures and demographic changes in the care sector.
+For 2023/24 one of the key uncertainties, although the likelihood has reduced, remains whether Covid-19 will again impact to such a degree that any further lockdowns will be required, and the degree to which any further support would be made available if this were to be the case.
 The budget assumes that no further support would be provided by central government.
 This is causing additional budget pressures as the impact of COVID 19 on both costs and income is still being felt and the Council has to find innovative ways and prioritise in order to keep within budget and maintain the service delivery.

-The new year budget is based on the council receiving no dividend from Luton Rising (formerly LLAL) in 2022/23, as was the case for the 2021/22 budget (a huge change from the position expected in 19/20 when the final dividend declared - but ultimately not paid - by LLAL was £19.125m).
+The new year budget is based on the council receiving no dividend from Luton Rising (formerly LLAL) in 2023/24, as was the case for the 2022/23 budget (a huge change from the position expected in 19/20 when the final dividend declared - but ultimately not paid - by LLAL was £19.125m).
 The impact of Covid-19 and its aftermath on Luton Rising, and consequent reduction in revenue from Luton Rising remains one of the major budget risks facing the council.